SorosWen/redistricting-gerrymandering/README.md

 - We want to divide objects in a map into a defined amount of partitions.
 - The partition has to be physically continuous and has equal amount of population.
 - Each object has a property.
 There are two or more enumeration of this property a object can take one.
 Each object can take on exactly one enumeration at once.
-- DominentPartition: one cluster such that 50% of the population has a
+- DominentPartition: one cluster such that 50% of the population has the same property.

 Objective:
+- Find a physcially continuous partition such that the number of DominentPartition of a particular enum is maximized.